gabrieu3/gitcommands/readme.md

 Unstage all files
 >git rm --cached -r .

-Define files from next version
+Define files from next version and clean working tree.
+Commit are hash version from the project
 >git commit -m "same info aboutt commit"